mrasu/echoed/README.md

 # How to Use

-## Make Observable
+## Make Tests Observable

-To get HTML report visualizing API traces, no modifications to your Jest code are required.
+To generate an HTML report visualizing API traces, no additional code is needed.
+Simply write your Jest tests as usual.

 ```ts
 describe("Awesome test", () => {